bartMn/ANN-from-scratch-cpp/README.md

 ## Current Limitations

-- **Training and Backpropagation:** The training and backpropagation logic has only been tested with a single sample.
-There is no support yet for mini-batch or full-batch training.
 - **Cross-Entropy Loss:** When using cross-entropy loss, it is assumed that the output layer uses either softmax or sigmoid activation.
 No checks are enforced for this.
-- **Regression and Classification:** Only basic regression with one sample has been tested.
-Classification and regression with larger datasets (more than one sample) are not yet tested.
+- **Regression and Classification:** Only basic regression with small dataset has been tested.
+Classification has not been tested yet.
+More extensive testing is needed.
 - **Optimizers:** Only Stochastic Gradient Descent (SGD) is implemented.
 Other optimizers (e.g., Adam) are not supported.
 - **Error Handling:** Some error messages may be basic or missing for certain edge cases.

 ## Planned Improvements

-- Add support and tests for regression with larger datasets (batch/multi-sample training).
+- Add more complex regression tests.
 - Add classification tests and examples.
 - Implement and test additional optimizers (e.g., Adam).
 - Improve error handling and input validation.